101 Ways To Get More Customers Online

 88. Use Analytics to Better Understand Your Customers

-Analytics can tell you exactly where your customers are coming from and how they are interacting with your website.
-Once you have this data, you can tailor your marketing efforts to better serve these people and make business decisions based on facts and not hunches.
+Analytics can tell you exactly where your customers are coming from and how they interact with your website.
+Once you have this data, you can tailor your marketing efforts to serve these people better and make business decisions based on facts and not hunches.

 89. Install Heatmap software

 Analytics can show you exactly where your sales are coming from.
-With this information, you can determine if your marketing efforts are showing a positive ROI or if further changes need to be made to your campaigns.
+With this information, you can determine if your marketing efforts show a positive ROI or if further changes need to be made to your campaigns.

 91. Know Your Conversion Rate

 You should know the exact number of people it takes to land on your website to gain a paying customer.
-Once you know this number, you can work towards improving it.
+Once you see this number, you can work towards improving it.